 As a major European capital, Amsterdam has a high cost of living comparable to other large capital cities of the continent such as Rome and Vienna.
 The main expense for expats will undoubtedly be accommodation, but costs such as international school fees can also take a large chunk off an expat's budget.

 In Amsterdam, the old adage that a person gets what they pay for rings true.
 Pricey as it may be, expats in Amsterdam will be able to live well.
 In fact, Amsterdam has been rated one of the world’s top cities for quality of life.

 + PRO: Free high-quality local schooling

-With public schooling being government-funded up to age 16, expat parents won’t need to worry about school fees for most of their child’s school career.
-Public schools in Amsterdam generally perform well on international measures, so parents can rest assured that they aren’t compromising on quality.
+With government-funded public schooling up to age 16, expat parents won’t need to worry about school fees for most of their child’s school career.
+Public schools in Amsterdam generally perform well based on international measures, so parents can rest assured that they aren’t compromising on quality.

 - CON: Most public schools teach in Dutch

-For expats with older children or who are only in Amsterdam for the short term, the language barrier at public schools can be an issue.
+For expats with older children or those who are only in Amsterdam short term, the language barrier at public schools can be an issue.
 Young children pick up additional languages more easily, so the earlier they start speaking Dutch, the better.
-It’s also worth mentioning that there are a few public schools who teach bilingually in both English and Dutch.
+It’s also worth mentioning that there are a few public schools that teach bilingually in both English and Dutch.
 For many families, this is an ideal middle ground.

 + PRO: Wide range of international schools

 As the capital of the Netherlands, Amsterdam is a hub for international schools.
 Parents looking to take this option will find that curricula offered range from Japanese to French to British and beyond.
-The International Baccalaureate is also popularly taught.
+The International Baccalaureate is also popular.